 Texas Southern University was chosen as one of only 42 sites nationwide to house to the prestigious Confucius Institute aimed at developing academic and cultural programs related to Chinese language and cultures for our students.
 The partnership TSU has established with the Chinese government and Beijing Jiaotong University will open the global marketplace for our students, faculty, alumni and the community.
 The University is also on solid financial ground as evidenced by Moody’s decision to increase Texas Southern’s Bond Ratings another 2 points for a third time – making this the fifth increase in three years.
-Also, Texas Southern University’s Board of Regents recently approved and released plans for a $41.5 million, 215,000 square foot Resident Housing Complex – an 800 bed freshmen facility scheduled to be completed by July 2014.
+Also, Texas Southern University’s Board of Regents recently approved and released plans for a $41.5 million, 215,000 square foot Resident Housing Complex – an 800 bed freshmen facility scheduled to be completed by Fall 2015.

 The students who attend Texas Southern University depend on the support of alumni.
 Without the participation of alumni mentoring students and assisting with fundraising and scholarship initiatives, the students and university cannot succeed.
 I encourage you to re-establish your commitment to our students and to Texas Southern University through your continued interest.
 As alumni it is not only our responsibility, but our duty to give back.